Building the Courage to Be Heard

 What happens when a Jew walks into an audition for A Christmas Caroland is asked to sing “Joy to the World” all on her own—and she’s never heard the song before?
 This is not a joke, it’s a true story—one that I lived through.
 And here’s what happens: That 10-year-old girl is permanently scarred, and she never sings in public again.
 Which doesn’t surprise Claude Stein

-“That kind of experience might direct you to be someone who decides they’re not going to do things that involve risk, where the stakes are high,” says Claude, a multi-platinum-award-winning voice coach who has been teaching regularly at Kripalu for more than 20 years.
+“That kind of experience might direct you to be someone who decides they’re not going to do things that involve vulnerability, where the stakes are high,” says Claude, a multi-platinum-award-winning voice coach who has been teaching regularly at Kripalu for more than 20 years.
 “You’re never going near something that risks embarrassment, humiliation, and possibly shame.”

 So how does Claude help people like me—all us car and shower singers who avoid choruses and karaoke like the plague?